MicrosoftDocs/azure-docs/articles/frontdoor/front-door-overview.md

 ## Why use Azure Front Door?

-With Front Door you can build, operate and scale out your dynamic web application and static content.
+With Front Door you can build, operate, and scale out your dynamic web application and static content.
 Front Door enables you to define, manage, and monitor the global routing for your web traffic by optimizing for top-tier end-user performance and reliability through quick global failover.

 Key features that are included with Front Door: